How to Succeed in the Entertainment Business Master's Degree Program

 Be Ready For: Campus students spend 56 hours per month in class, plus extra time beyond that working on homework and other projects.
 Unlike undergraduate business programs, which are test and quiz-heavy, writing is a core part of the Entertainment Business master’s program – students write a 20-30-page paper in the Business Plan Development course, for example.
 “Students need to be very motivated and focused on their studies to find success,” Torres say.
 “If you don’t pay attention to deadlines, the program’s accelerated nature can get away from you.”

 Outside of the classroom, it’s important to make time for networking too, especially because it could lead to an opportunity in the future.
 “We really put an emphasis on networking and connecting with the industry in a unique and positive way,” Torres says.
 “Students need to leverage guest-speaking and networking opportunities here as much as possible.
 If not, they’ll miss out on a huge chance to build those connections.”
-Entertainment executives speak on campus regularly, via the Entertainment Business program and Full Sail’s Career Development department, while students in the Sports Management track were recently invited to work with College Football Playoff.
-(Online students can view almost every event on GoTo Training, and are also encouraged to network with industry executives.)
+Entertainment executives and industry insiders often speak on campus as part of events that are also open to online students, who can participate via GoTo Training.

 More Keys to Success: Great Entertainment Business students have strong leadership skills, a knack for self-motivation, and a good handle on time management, which is one of the most important skills to master while at Full Sail.
 The accelerated track means you’re getting a master’s degree in one year instead of the typical two.
 It’s a huge benefit – you’ll graduate with a head start in the industry and you get to focus on one relevant course per month – but it requires commitment and organization.